Business Insurance

 As the priorities for various business principals will vary, Asset Protection ownership solutions for each business

 A drop in revenue is often inevitable when a key person is no longer there.
-Losses may also result from demand that can’t be met while finding and training a suitable replacement, errors of judgement by a less experienced replacement or through the reduced morale of employees.
-If there isn’t a suitable replacement within the business, it may take substantial time and financial inducement to find and train a successor.
+Losses may also result from demand that can’t be met while finding and training a suitable replacement, errors of judgement by a less experienced replacement or the reduced morale of employees.
+Finding and training a successor may take substantial time and financial inducement if there isn't a suitable replacement within the business.

 Revenue Protection can provide your business with cash to compensate for the loss of revenue and costs of replacing a key employee or business owner should they die or become disabled.

-premiums and proceeds Policies that are taken up for the purpose of protecting revenue are tax-deductible to the business, and the proceeds on payment are assessable income.
-Deductibility of revenue protection
+Premiums and proceeds Policies that are taken up for the purpose of protecting revenue are tax-deductible to the business, and the proceeds on payment are assessable income.
+The deductibility of revenue protection

-premiums is contingent upon the purpose for cover and how the sum insured was calculated being clearly documented at the time the cover was taken out and at every review.
+premiums is contingent upon the purpose for cover and how the sum insured was calculated, which is clearly documented at the time the cover was taken out and at every review.

-It is, therefore, prudent for you to prepare minutes that explain the purpose of the policy (i.e. to protect revenue) and the treatment of premiums and proceeds.
+Therefore, it is prudent for you to prepare minutes that explain the policy's purpose (i.e., to protect revenue) and the treatment of premiums and proceeds.
 This is required for auditing and taxation purposes.

 Business Expenses Insurance